rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 OverflowError: Python int too large to convert to C ssize_t
 ```

-This reveals that the implementation of the built-in `len` function is such that it can only handle non-negative integers smaller than $2^{63}$ (i.e. it will only allocate 64 bits to represent a signed integer - one bit is used to store the sign of the number).
+This reveals that the CPython implementation of the built-in `len` function is such that it can only handle non-negative integers smaller than $2^{63}$ (i.e. it will only allocate 64 bits to represent a signed integer - one bit is used to store the sign of the number).
 Hypothesis revealed this by generating the failing test case `size=9223372036854775808`, which is exactly $2^{63}$.
 I did not want this error to distract from what is otherwise merely a simple example, but it is very important to point out.